chiamin/chiamin.github.io/_projects/1_project.md

     Spin and charge distribution.
 </div>

-In our works, we study
+In our works, we carefully study the spin and charge ordering and the superconductivity for the related theoritical models.
+The goal is to